automatarr/automatarr/OLD-CHANGELOG.md

 - The `Series`, `Movies`, and `Album` classes now have a much more simplified string representation.
 They now simply state the overarching content within them.
 E.g., Series says the title and year of the TV Show.
 - The final log when all titles are processed is now a rich log and states how long the entire process took.
-- WiAutomatarr DRM license information is now printed below the tracks as a rich tree.
+- Widevine DRM license information is now printed below the tracks as a rich tree.
 - The CCExtractor process, Subtitle Conversion process, and FFmpeg Repacking process were all moved out of the track download function (and therefore the thread) to be done on the main thread after downloading.
 This improves download speed as the threads can close and be freed quicker for the next track to begin.